persephone-tools/persephone-web-API/docs/installation.rst

                ├─9841 /usr/bin/dockerd -H fd://
                └─9868 docker-containerd --config /var/run/docker/containerd/containerd.toml

-If you wish to not use `sudo` to invoke docker, add your user to the Docker group with the following command:
+If you wish to not use `sudo` to invoke Docker, add your user to the Docker group with the following command:

 .. code:: bash